AlexPof/mark2epub/README.md

   files are currently supported.
 This folder is *not* processed recursively, so all images should be placed at the root of this folder.

 * A `css` folder, containing the CSS files.
-In the current version of mark2epub, the CSS files will be applied to *all* chapters (no individual styling of chapters).
 This folder is *not* processed recursively, so all css files should be placed at the root of this folder.

 * A `description.json` containing meta-information about the e-book.
-In particular, the key `cover_image` should indicate the name of the cover image.
+The key `cover_image` should indicate the name of the cover image.
+  The key `default_css` is a list of css file names that are applied by default on all chapters.
+  The key `chapters` is a list of dictionaries, each one containing a key `markdown` indicating the name of the corresponding markdown file, and a key `css` indicating the name of the css file that should be applied specifically to this chapter.
+  See the example in the repository for a typical `description.json` file.

 ## Limitations/Features to be addressed

 * Robustness checks in the `mark2epub.py` script
-* Individual styling of chapters
-* Order of Markdown files to be defined in `description.json`
 * Recursive processing of the `images` and `css` folders
 * Support for additional fonts
 * Support for mathematical notation